JetBrains/teamcity-documentation/topics/commit-status-publisher.md

     <img src="dk-csp-GitLabToken.png" width="708" alt="Acquire access token for GitLab"/>

-* **Use VCS root credentials** — TeamCity will try to extract username/password credentials from the VCS root settings if the VCS root uses HTTP(S) fetch URL.
-This option will not work if the VCS root uses an SSH fetch URL or employs anonymous authentication.
+* **Use VCS root credentials** — TeamCity will try to extract credentials from the VCS root settings.
+This option is designed for VCS roots that use tokens (either static/personal or refreshable/OAuth) to pass authentication and obtain repositories using HTTP(S) fetch URLs.
+Choose other options if a related VCS root employs anonymous or standard username-password authentication or uses an SSH fetch URL.

 > The GitLab credentials and the GitLab project must be set up as follows:
 >